 Directions - Carter County.
 From the junction of I-64 and U.S. 60 N.E. of Olive Hill, follow U.S. 60

 east 1.5 miles.
 Turn left at the junction with KY 182, drive east for 2.5 miles to Carter Caves State

 Resort Park entrance.
 Inquire about the preserve at the lodge.

 State nature preserves located within Kentucky state parks are special places with different management priorities.
 While the parks are there primarily for public recreation, the acreage that has been dedicated as a nature preserve is set aside for the rare, threatened or endangered species and communities that occur there.
-KSNPC is focused on management for these species and communities while providing opportunities for scientific research and nonconsumptive recreation.
+KNP is focused on management for these species and communities while providing opportunities for scientific research and nonconsumptive recreation.
 For information concerning use of state park facilities, programs, recreation opportunities and lodging visit the Carter Caves State Resort Park website.

 Carter Caves State Park - Heritage Lands

 Carter Caves State Resort Park, Kentucky Department of Parks, Carter County, 107 of 1600 total acres purchased by the Kentucky Heritage Land Conservation Fund.